The inner journey

 3) Strengthening Our Self: Many of us carry old hurts & wounds, as well as beliefs, self-images, and a harsh inner critic, that seriously hamper our freedom and trust, and that can leave us with anxiety, depression or anger.
 Here, healing is important, so that we can feel confidence, perhaps for the first time, in ourselves and our impulses, in our strength of being and our value.

 4) Healing Trauma: Our sensitivity and subtle awareness make human beings uniquely vulnerable to trauma, particularly in our earliest years.
 Trauma can hamper or even stop our growth and development in any area of our life.
 Trauma, the deepest, most painful wounding, carefully sealed away and hidden from ourselves, can be triggered and surface again, but this can become a precious opportunity for healing and resolution.
-Please see here for my recommended reading on this important subject.
+Please see here for some recommended reading on this important subject.

 5) Knowing Our Self: Our personality is made up of our unique fixed and conditioned patterns of emotion, behaviour, coping strategies, bodily tensions, and ideas and beliefs about ourselves and others.
 Looking with the eyes of kindness, we can now see that we had no choice but to be shaped in these ways in our earliest years.
 Now, however, we can bring subtle awareness to the inner workings of our personality, so bringing greater freedom and authenticity.